 At the top of our list of the best adjustable dumbbells is the Bowflex SelectTech 552.
 They’re extremely popular, with a 4.5-star average and 1,200 reviews on Amazon.
 The 552 set has also made the best-of list for many sites, including Men’s Journal and The Strategist.
 They use dial technology, which makes them exceptionally easy to use.
 And Bowflex is a trusted brand when it comes to gym equipment, so the design and build are top-notch.

 The best adjustable dumbbells also include sets that meet specific needs.
-The NordicTrack Speedweights are lighter, with a max weight of 12.5 pounds for one dumbbell, but they’re very affordable and come with a handy rack.
+The NordicTrack Speedweights are lighter but very affordable and come with a handy rack.
 The CAP Barbell single dumbbell is great for more dedicated lifters, weighing 52.5 pounds.
 Get two and you’ll be bodybuilding in no time.
 The Tespon Adjustable Dumbbells are two weightlifting products in one, since a connecting rod can turn them into a barbell.
 And for travelers who still want to work out on the road, the Deiris Travel Weights are water-fillable.
 Carry them around while they’re empty, then fill them up to 22.5 pounds per side.

 The Bowflex SelectTech 552 are so popular and well-reviewed that they’re out of stock with most retailers.
 If you’re lucky enough to find a pair online, jump on it.
 They replace 15 sets of weights and adjust in 2.5-lb increments, with just the simple twist of a dial.
 No need to remove and add on plates!
 That makes it incredibly easy to move through your resistance training workout, from tricep curls to chest presses to squats.
 Plus, you can use the 552 with the Bowflex SelectTech training app to track your progress and get personalized coaching.